-- editorconfig-checker-disable-file

 -- detection of stuck type families works.

-HandleHolesGo uni i j val (ThrowOnStuckList (UnknownTypeError val x) (ToHoles uni x))
+HandleHolesGo uni i j val (ThrowOnStuckList (UnknownTypeError val x) (ToHoles uni hole x))

 -- Check out the following for a detailed explanation of the idea (after learning about 'TryUnify'):